sky-uk/kfp-operator/docs-gen/content/docs/reference/resources/run.md

 [KFP SDK](../../../ml-engineers/frameworks/kfpsdk/#component-naming). `OUTPUT` is the output artifact name as declared by the component.

+> [!WARNING]
+>
-> Note: if either does not match a task in the completed run, the artifact is **silently omitted** from the run
-> completion event — the run still succeeds and the model may still be pushed, but the artifact list will be empty.
+> If either does not match a task in the completed run, the artifact is **silently omitted** from the run completion event — the run still succeeds and the model may still be pushed, but the artifact list will be empty.

 ## Lifecycle